Using Mutt with Gmail (POP3 over SSL)

 to make sense after a while.

 Sending the Mail

-account default host smtp.gmail.com port 587 from firstname.lastname@example.org tls on tls_starttls on tls_trust_file /home/john/.certs/Equifax_Secure_CA.pem # Or use the following for the system certificates, if installed: # tls_trust_file /etc/ssl/certs/ca-certificates.crt auth on user john.example password rover logfile ~/.msmtp.log
+account default host smtp.gmail.com port 587 from firstname.lastname@example.org tls on tls_starttls on # The path below is for Slackware and may differ on # your distro: tls_trust_file /etc/ssl/certs/ca-certificates.crt auth on user john.example password rover logfile ~/.msmtp.log

 I need not mention again, Gentle Reader, that there should be some fairly obvious changes here to substitute your own username, password and email address?
 And then the final touch, since the username and password are openly in this file, you should make the file readable only by the file owner: